SAP HANA Cloud, Data Lake Client Interfaces Overview

 Data Lake Files can be used to store and access unstructured data such as trace files and structured files like CSV, Parquet, or Delta table, or Iceberg table.
 Structured files can use SQL on Files, which enables SQL queries to be performed on them.

-Note, that the data lake Files component, is currently not available in free tier or trial accounts.
+Note, that the data lake Files component, is currently not available in free tier.

 -